ainesh1998/GameJam2018/README.md

 The game contains 4 levels, each with increasing difficulty.
 Falling on certain obstacles causes the level to restart.
 Landing on certain platforms may lead to danger, so beware!

+The game works on macOS.
+Download the repository and double-click on the "Game Impossible" file to play.

 Have fun!